|

 without a plan.
 Try, instead, to get into the spirit of

-finishing every game following the same plan and with
+finishing every game following the same plan and

-the same passion that you start it, regardless of whether
+the same passion that you start it, regardless of

 you are a little or significantly behind in score.